kyiv-public-transsport

 • The train makes a full 50 km long circle along the route within 1 hour 30 min.

-• On weekends, the number of trips is reduced because of the less flow of passengers.
+• On weekends, the number of trips is reduced because of fewer passengers.